Capiz's 1st congressional district

 Capiz's 1st congressional district is one of the two congressional districts of the Philippines in the province of Capiz.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of Capiz's capital city of Roxas and adjacent municipalities of Maayon, Panay, Panitan, Pilar, Pontevedra and President Roxas.
-It is currently represented in the 19th Congress by Emmanuel A. Billones of the Liberal Party (LP).
+It is currently represented in the 20th Congress by Howard Guintu (Independent).

+The district had been a safe seat for the Liberal Party.
+Whenever the district is contested in an election, it has been held by the party since its foundation in 1946, except from 1953 to 1957, until 2025.
+In the 2025 elections, none of the contesting candidates were from the Liberal Party.